DigiBP/Team-Blueberries/README.md

 </br>

 <h3 id="5.3 Make scenario Inform the manager">5.3 Make scenario "Inform the manager"</h3>
-&#129488;// Description and pic
+<p>After the first Make scenario was triggered with the main trigger, the entered data went through the first DMN as variables.
+As described above, the input is checked against predefined rules/criteria and then a decision is made as to whether the request is accepted or rejected automatically or provisionally.</p>
+<p>In case of a provisional approval,
 </br>

-<h3 id="5.4 Make scenario Confirm and sign HR">5.4 Make scenario "Confirm and sign HR"</h3>
+<h3 id="5.4 Make scenario ??">5.4 Make scenario "??"</h3>
-&#129488;// Description and pic
+<p>&#129488;// Description and pic about the auto-approved scenario!</p>
 </br>

-<h3 id="5.5 Make scenario Send Confirmation to HR and Employee">5.5 Make scenario "Send Confirmation to HR and Employee"</h3>
+<h3 id="5.5 Make scenario Confirm and sign HR">5.5 Make scenario "Confirm and sign HR"</h3>
-&#129488;// Description and pic
+<p>&#129488;// @Caroline: Description and pic</p>
 </br>

-<h3 id="5.6 Make scenario Send data to team schedule">5.6 Make scenario "Send data to team schedule"</h3>
+<h3 id="5.6 Make scenario Send Confirmation to HR and Employee">5.6 Make scenario "Send Confirmation to HR and Employee"</h3>
-&#129488;// Description and pic
+<p>&#129488;// @Caroline: Description and pic</p>
 </br>

+<h3 id="5.7 Make scenario Send data to team schedule">5.7 Make scenario "Send data to team schedule"</h3>
+<p>&#129488;// @Charline: Description and pic</p>
+</br></br>
 <!-- Ending Digitalization and Automation -->